 Just as I’m thinking this thought, I suddenly become aware of three pairs of eyes watching me through the dirty lace curtain in the kitchen window of the house.
 The front door unlocks and out of it emerges a trio of workmen.
 The eyes must have been theirs, I conclude.
 As they walk towards me I notice the protective white plastic garments they are wearing – a bit like how you might imagine a team of engineers to look in one of those sci-fiction movies; engineers who’ve been charged with digging up the remains of some ancient alien object buried deep beneath London streets and sewers, deeper even than the Tube, deeper than the unconscious.

-I decide it would be a good idea to respond cautiously to this unfolding situation, and to that end I make a half-gesture towards the puddle of gravy-coloured fluid accumulating round the trailer tire.
-My gesture, perhaps tinged with a shade of divisive malice, a bit of divide-and-rule, causes two of the ‘workmen’ to suddenly become animated, and they start bickering to each another in whispers and hushed yelps.
-The two of them, in their Laurel and Hardy-ish way, are trying to hide behind the back of the third man who is, I now notice, somewhat taller and more impressive-looking than the others.
-After removing their protective masks and outer gear it is almost impossible to imagine how I could ever have thought all three men were the same size just a moment ago.
-These two are considerably more scrawny, undernourished and pathetic than the ‘foreman’, who just stares impassively through me just as though my presence was, to him, little more than a detail in the unfolding drama of his work day.
+I decide to respond cautiously to this unfolding situation, and to that end I make a gesture towards the puddle accumulating round the trailer tire.
+My gesture, (perhaps tinged with a shade of divisive malice – a bit of divide-and-rule,) causes two of the engineers to suddenly become animated, and they start bickering to each another in whispers and hushed whelps.
+The two of them, in their Laurel and Hardy-ish way, try to hide behind the back of the third man who is – I now notice – somewhat taller and more impressive-looking than the others.
+Having removed their protective masks and outer gear, I find it almost impossible to imagine how I could ever have thought all three men were the same size just a moment ago.
+The two animated engineers are considerably more scrawny, undernourished and pathetic than the foreman.
+He just looks straight through me, as though my presence was, to him, little more than a detail in the landscape of his work day.